Louisiana digging out after tornadoes plow through homes

 Two people were killed and multiple others were injured as the storm front blew across the South.
 The dead included a woman north of Dallas and a person in St. Bernard Parish, next to New Orleans.
 Authorities didn’t immediately describe how they were killed.

-Planning to fly over damaged areas later Wednesday, Gov. John Bel Edwards declared an emergency in St. Bernard, Orleans, Jefferson and St. Tammany parishes, thanking responders for toiling through the night.
+Planning to fly over damaged areas later Wednesday, Gov. John Bel Edwards declared an emergency in St. Bernard, Orleans, Jefferson and St. Tammany parishes.

-New Orleans escaped significant damage, Mayor LaToya Cantrell tweeted late Tuesday, but tornadoes touched down in Arabi, just east of the city, and further east in Lacombe, across Lake Pontchartrain.
+There were “no injuries, casualties or significant damage reported in Orleans Parish,” New Orleans Mayor LaToya Cantrell said Wednesday, but tornadoes touched down in Arabi, just east of the city, and further east in Lacombe, across Lake Pontchartrain.

 In Arabi, debris hung from electrical wires and trees amid destroyed houses.
 Power poles were down, forcing emergency workers to walk slowly through darkened neighborhoods checking for damage early Wednesday.